 Insects are all around us.
 In most instances, garden insects are not a threat to your lawn.
-However, it’s important to understand which ones are friends to our yards, and which ones are pests that could damage your landscaping or grass.
+However, it’s important to understand which are friends to our yards and which are common lawn pests that could damage your landscaping or grass.

 Common Lawn Pests that Could Damage Your Lawn

-The common lawn pests that feed on your grass divide into two main categories base on where they feed, surface feeding and sub-surface feeding.
+The common lawn pests that feed on your grass divide into two main water-based based on where they feed.

-- Surface feeding insects are visible to the naked eye, which makes it easier to spot them and easier to control.
+- Surface-feeding insects are visible to the naked eye, making them easier to spot and control.

-- Sub-Surface feeding insects are common lawn pests that feed on the roots, which make detection much more difficult.
+- Sub-Surface feeding insects are common lawn pests that feed on the roots, makes make detection much more difficult.

-Here are some common lawn pests to that could cause damage to your lawn.
+Here are some common lawn pests that could cause damage to your lawn.

 Chinch bugs are the most prevalent of the surface feeders.
 These common lawn pests can cause widespread damage if not controlled.
 They can create irregular patches of dead or yellowed turf and are especially damaging during hot, dry summers after a dry spring.
 Early detection is critical to preventing damage to your lawn.

-Sod webworms, sometimes referred to as “lawn moths,” eat on grass leaves near the soil’s surface.
+Sod webworms (lawn moths) eat on grass leaves near the soil’s surface.
 If you notice small moths flying around your mower in a zig-zag pattern, those are Sod Worms.

-Unlike many insects, the larvae are the problem-causers.
+Unlike many insects, the larvae problem causes users.
 In the larval stage, the sod worms come out at night to feed, but the damage is often masked by new growth until there’s an infestation.
 Once the grass goes dormant, one of the first signs of an infestation is small, ragged brown spots in the turf.

 These common lawn pests are most active from early spring through the fall.
 The most severe damage usually occurs in mid to late summer.

-Billbugs are weevils that spend their winters hiding in leaf litter along the edges of the yard.
+Billbugs are weevils that spend their winters hiding in leaf litter along the edges of yards.
 In the spring, they migrate to the lawn to lay eggs in the grass sheaths.
-In larvae form, they are legless grubs that have copper colored heads.
-The newly hatched grubs feast upon the growing point of the grass, which kills grass.
+In larvae form, they are legless grubs that havcopper-coloreded heads.
+The newly hatched grubs feast on upograss’s growing point, killing kills grass.
 Detection is difficult since they are very small and located deep within the thatch layer of the lawn.